Demand Forecasting in Logistics: Methods, Process & Accuracy

 Common AI and ML Techniques

 - Neural networks.
-Deep learning models that capture non-linear demand relationships.
+Deep learning models that capture non linear demand relationships.

 - Gradient boosting.
-Tree-based ensemble models that handle mixed data types well.
+Tree based ensemble models that handle mixed data types well.

 - Hybrid models.
-Combine statistical forecasts with ML adjustments for best-of-both accuracy.
+Combine statistical forecasts with ML adjustments for best of both accuracy.

 AI-Driven Platforms in Logistics